Frankfurt (Oder): History

+Middle Ages

 Prior to 1249, a West Slavic settlement named Zliwitz along with the Lubusz Land was part of the Kingdom of Poland.
 The Piast duke Henry the Bearded granted Zliwitz staple rights in 1225.
 In 1226, construction of the St. Nicholas Church (today's Friedenskirche) began.
 In 1249, the settlement became part of the Margraviate of Brandenburg.

 The town of Frankfurt received its charter in 1253 at the Brandendamm.
 The early settlers lived on the western banks of the Oder; later the town was extended to the eastern bank.
 After a war broke out over control of the region in 1319, the town came under the control of the Duchy of Pomerania.
 In 1319, Wartislaw IV, Duke of Pomerania, granted new privileges to the town.
 The town fell again to Brandenburg in 1324.
 In the Late Middle Ages, the town dominated the river trade between Wrocław and Szczecin.
 From 1373 to 1415, along with Brandenburg, it was part of the Lands of the Bohemian Crown.
 In 1430, Frankfurt joined the Hanseatic League.
+In 1432, the Czech Hussites captured the town.

+Modern era

+In the 16th century, many Polish exports, including grain, wood, ash, tar and hemp, were floated from western Poland via Frankfurt to the port of Szczecin, with the high Brandenburgian customs duties on Polish goods lowered in the early 17th century.

 In April 1631, during the Thirty Years' War, Frankfurt was the site of the Battle of Frankfurt an der Oder between the Swedish Empire and the Holy Roman Empire.
 After a two-day siege, Swedish forces, supported by Scottish auxiliaries, stormed the town and destroyed many buildings, e.g. the Georgen Hospital.
 The result was a Swedish victory.
 By the end of the Thirty Years' War, the town's population had decreased from 12,000 inhabitants to 2,366 inhabitants.

 In the 16th century the oldest church of the town (today's Friedenskirche) was secularized and was even used as a granary, and from the 17th century it served as the church of the French Huguenots.

 The city was briefly occupied by the Russian Imperial Army during the Seven Years' War, in August 1759, in the prelude to the battle of Kunersdorf.

 With the dissolution of the Margraviate of Brandenburg during the Napoleonic Wars, Frankfurt became part of the Province of Brandenburg in 1815.
 In the 19th century, Frankfurt played an important role in trade.
 Centrally positioned in the Kingdom of Prussia between Berlin and Posen (Poznań), on the river Oder with its heavy traffic, the town housed the second-largest annual trade fair (Messe) of the German Reich, surpassed only by that in Leipzig.
+One of the main escape routes for insurgents of the unsuccessful Polish November Uprising from partitioned Poland to the Great Emigration led through the city.
 In 1842, the Berlin–Frankfurt (Oder) railway was opened.